Towards Learning Universal Audio Representations: HARES Tasks Details

 \section{HARES Tasks Details}

 In this section, we provide more relevant details about HARES tasks in addition to the information shown in Table~\ref{tab:hares}.
-All of the HARES tasks are public available\footnote{Splits for Birdsong and TUT18 will be made publicly available and the link will be provided in a future version of this paper.}.
+All of the HARES tasks are public available\footnote{\url{https://github.com/deepmind/slowfast_nfnets}}.
 We evaluate by training a \emph{linear} layer on the \emph{frozen} pretrained model for all tasks except for AudioSet, where we follow the common 1-hidden-layer MLP protocol on \emph{frozen} features \cite{jansen2018unsupervised}.
 Global average pooling is applied before the fine-tune module.
 If the dataset has a validation set, we ignore it and only report the score on the test set.
 Unless further noted, all downstream jobs are trained with a total batch size of 64 for 400k steps on Cloud TPU v2 slice with 8 cores.
 We use the Adam optimizer~\cite{kingma2014adam}, first linearly increasing the learning rate from $0$ to $2\times10^{-4}$ over 5k steps, and then decaying it following a cosine schedule \cite{loshchilov2016sgdr} down to $0$.
 Except for AudioSet and ESC-50, we do not further apply augmentations to downstream evaluations.

 \textbf{AudioSet} \cite{gemmeke2017audio}: Due the attrition of YouTube URLs\footnote{\url{research.google.com/audioset/}}, our version of AudioSet has around 1.9 million samples.
 Following \cite{jansen2018unsupervised}, the downsteam MLP has one hidden layer with 512 hidden units.
 We train and evaluate models using crops of 3 seconds.
 Same as previous works \cite{kong2019panns, wang2021multi, wang2021multimodal}, we apply example mixing to audio samples during training.
 During evaluation, we average the scores of 10 overlapped and equally spaced 3-second clips.
 AudioSet downstream tasks are trained with a batch size of 128 for 200k steps.
 For supervised classification, we do not perform a second stage of fine-tuning to evaluate the representations on the AudioSet benchmark.